Qortal/Brooklyn/Documentation/networking/ip-sysctl.rst

 udp_mem - vector of 3 INTEGERs: min, pressure, max
 	Number of pages allowed for queueing by all UDP sockets.

-	min: Number of pages allowed for queueing by all UDP sockets.
+	min: Below this number of pages UDP is not bothered about its memory appetite.
+When amount of memory allocated by UDP exceeds this number, UDP starts to moderate memory usage.

 	pressure: This value was introduced to follow format of tcp_mem.

-	max: This value was introduced to follow format of tcp_mem.
+	max: Number of pages allowed for queueing by all UDP sockets.

 	Default is calculated at boot time from amount of available memory.